 The COVID-19 crisis is prompting some businesses to think beyond accepting debit and credit cards in store.

 Some businesses are allowing customers to pay by phone, or are setting up e-commerce, so customers can buy online, then pick up in-store, curbside, or via shipping.
-While accepting card payments by phone or online may carry different fees than using a point-of-sale device, it may also help boost business, even as physical stores reopen.
+While accepting card payments by phone or online may carry different fees than using a point-of-sale device, allowing customers to shop and pay however they’re most comfortable may help boost business.

 Businesses with brick-and-mortar locations might also go contactless in-store by using a POS system with near-field communication (NFC) technology.
 This means devices can communicate from a few inches apart so customers can place their smartphone, credit or debit card near your POS device to complete a transaction.
 There’s no contact required, and the process is encrypted for security.

 Your POS equipment may already have contactless technology that you’re not using.
-To check, look for the contactless symbol .
+Look for the Contactless Symbol to check.
 According to the International Card Manufacturer’s Association, 60 to 70 percent of U.S. terminals are equipped with the functionality, but aren’t activated.

 If you don’t see the symbol, you may need to upgrade your device.
 Doing so won’t limit your customers to only use tap-and-go; they can still insert or swipe their cards.